serverlessworkflow/specification/specification.md

 ## Abstract

-A specification for defining declarative workflow models that orchestrate event-driven, serverless applications.
+A specification that defines a vendor-neutral and declarative workflow language, targeting the serverless computing technology domain.

 ## Status of this document

 This document is a working draft.